IFTA Award for Best Lead Actor – Film

 The IFTA Award for Lead Actor – Film is an award presented annually by the Irish Film & Television Academy (IFTA).
 It has been presented since the 1st Irish Film & Television Awards ceremony in 2003 to an Irish actor who has delivered an outstanding performance in a leading role in a feature film.

 The record for most wins is three, held by both Cillian Murphy and Michael Fassbender, while Moe Dunford has won the award twice.
-The record for most nominations is ten, held by Colin Farrell, who has won the award once.
-Ciarán Hinds has the most nominations without winning, with four.
-Murphy is the award's most recent winner, for Small Things Like These (2024).
+The record for most nominations is eleven, held by Colin Farrell, who has won the award once.
+Ciarán Hinds has the most nominations without winning, with four. Éanna Hardwicke is the award's most recent winner, for Saipan (2025).

 Eligibility

 The award is exclusively open to Irish actors; there is a separate International award for non-Irish actors.
 The rules define an Irish person as follows: